10 Home Remedies that Will Help You Get Soft Heels

 - Cover your feet with a lemon and petroleum jelly mixture.

 4. Honey, a natural softener

 Honey is used as an active ingredient in various cosmetic formulas to hydrate the skin, nourish it, and, among other things, get soft heels.
-We suggest using it in a homemade mask with avocado:
+We suggest using it in a homemade mask with avocado.

 Mix a tablespoon of honey with the pulp of an avocado until you create a soft paste.
-Apply the mixture on your heels and leave it on for 10 to 15 minutes.
+Apply the mixture to your heels and leave it on for 10 to 15 minutes.
 Remove by rinsing with warm water.

-5. Paraffin treatment
+5. Paraffin treatment to have smooth heels

 6. Rice flour scrub

 - Prepare a scrub with 2 or 3 tablespoons of rice flour, honey vinegar, and apple cider.